michaelglenister/MT-PyMOL/docs/source/installation.rst

 	mdtraj==1.8.0

-*Download the project:*
+**1. Download the project:**
 ::

 	git clone https://github.com/RUBi-ZA/pyMODE-TASK.git

-OR
+**OR**

 Download zip from github page and extract to a directory.

-*Install dependencies:*
+**2. Install dependencies:**

-Run the following command from within pyMODE-TASK
+Run the following command from within pyMODE-TASK directory
 ::

 	sudo pip install -r requirements.txt

 pyMODE-TASK requires Tkinter and Pmw.1.3.
 Tkinter comes prepackaged with most standard python.
-Pmw could be installed by following the instruction from:
+Pmw could be installed by following the instruction from: http://pmw.sourceforge.net/doc/starting.html

-http://pmw.sourceforge.net/doc/starting.html

-*Install pyMODE-TASK plugin in pymol:*
+**3. Install pyMODE-TASK plugin in pymol:**

-1. Start pymol
+3.1.
+Start pymol

-2. Go to Plugin --> Plugin Manager and clcik on install new plugin tab.
-Under install from local file click on choose file.. button.
+3.2.
+Go to Plugin -> Plugin Manager, and clcik on install new plugin tab.
+Under install from local file click on 'choose file...' button.
 Browse the pyMODE-TASK.py and follow the on screen installation instructions.

-3. If everything is goes well, you can start the plugin from pymol plugin menu.
+3.3.
+If everything is goes well, you can start the plugin from pymol plugin menu.

 **Usage**